Layr-Labs/hello-world-avs/README.md

 ### Slashing

 The example includes a simple slashing condition: "a task MUST be responded by enough operators before N blocks have passed since the task creation".
+You can modify the `OPERATOR_RESPONSE_PERCENTAGE` value in the `.env` file to adjust the chance of an operator responding to a task.
 In case this condition isn't satisfied by some operator, anyone can permissionlessly slash them via calling `HelloWorldServiceManager.slashOperator`.

 # Local Devnet Deployment